Question Period Note: Canada Health Act Compliance Issues

 KEY MESSAGES

-· The Canada Health Act ensures all Canadians have access to medically necessary health care services based on their health need, not their ability or willingness to pay.
+• The Canada Health Act ensures all Canadians have access to medically necessary health services based on their health need, not their ability or willingness to pay.

-· This Government has committed to stand up and defend the Canada Health Act to ensure that patients do not face barriers when accessing medically necessary care.
-Toward that end, Health Canada will continue to work with provinces and territories to eliminate patient charges for medically necessary services.
+• This Government is committed to upholding the Canada Health Act to ensure patients do not face barriers when accessing these services.
+Health Canada will continue to work with provinces and territories to eliminate patient charges for required care.

 A1 :

-• When the policy comes into force on April 1, 2026, charges for medically necessary services, whether provided by a physician or other health care professional providing physician-equivalent services, will be considered patient charges under the CHA.
-Some jurisdictions are already moving toward covering these services and eliminating charges.
+• As of April 1, 2026, under the new Canada Health Act Services Policy, charges for medically necessary care provided by regulated health care professionals, like nurse practitioners, will be considered patient charges under the Canada Health Act.
+Most jurisdictions are already moving toward covering these services and eliminating patient charges to access them.

 Q2 : If pressed on membership fees at private primary care clinics